getify/Functional-Light-JS/manuscript/ch7.md

 ## Summary

-C> The truth of this chapter cannot be written out.
-One must read this chapter to find its truth.
+C> *The truth of this chapter cannot be written out.*
+C> *One must read this chapter to find its truth.*

 Coining some Zen wisdom here was my attempt at being clever.
 But you deserve a proper summary of this chapter's message.